marci-pires/WikiHadatac/Installing.md

 If you do not have SOLR already up and running, you can follow the instructions on the official Apache SOLR website here - https://cwiki.apache.org/confluence/display/solr/Taking+Solr+to+Production.

+[Henrique] HOW I UNZIP the TAR FILES?

+[Henrique] DO I NEED TO RUN SOME SCRIPT, MAKE, ETC?

+[Henrique] HOW DO I SET UP THE PORTS?

+[Henrique] HOW TO I EXEC SOLR (AND WHERE DO I ASSIGN PORTS 7574 TO SOLR4 and PORT 8983 TO SOLR5?

 HADataC defaults to the following:
 - SOLR 4.10.x runs on port 7574
 - SOLR 5.x runs on port 8983

+[Henrique] HOW DO I KNOW IF SOLR4 and SOLR5 are properly installed and running?

+[Henrique] HOW TO I STOP SOLR?

 ##### Installing SolRDF module